3choff/dictate/README.md

 ### Settings

 Click the gear icon in the Dictate window to open the settings.
 Here you can:
-*   Enter your API keys for Groq, Deepgram, Gemini, Mistral, SambaNova, and Fireworks.
+*   Enter your API keys for Groq, Deepgram, Cartesia, Gemini, Mistral, SambaNova, and Fireworks.
 *   Select your preferred transcription service and transcription language (or leave `Multilingual`).
 *   Select grammar correction provider (Groq GPT-OSS-120B, Gemini 2.5 Flash, Mistral Small, Llama-3.3-70B, or Fireworks GPT-OSS-20B).
 Default is Groq.
 *   Choose your text insertion mode (Native or Clipboard).